Tyler Stephenson Player Props: Reds vs. Cardinals

-On Saturday, Tyler Stephenson (.243 on-base percentage in past 10 games, 89 points below season-long percentage) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
-First pitch is at 2:15 PM ET.
+Tyler Stephenson -- with a slugging percentage of .471 in his past 10 games, including three extra-base hits -- will be in action for the Cincinnati Reds against the St. Louis Cardinals, with Adam Wainwright on the hill, on June 11 at 2:15 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Cardinals.
+He racked up two hits (going 2-for-4 with an RBI) in his last game against the Cardinals.

 Tyler Stephenson Game Info & Props vs. the Cardinals